Behavioral synchronization in complex societies of feral horses

-Category: Climate Hits: 0Scientists used a drone and a multi-agent computerized system for complex social structure modeling to test, for example, whether individuals in a herd of feral horses synchronize according to their social network.
+Category: Climate Hits: 7Scientists used a drone and a multi-agent computerized system for complex social structure modeling to test, for example, whether individuals in a herd of feral horses synchronize according to their social network.
 For this hypothesis, two sub-models were created, one of which only takes into an account the same unit group members.
 The other sub-model applies to the entire herd.
 The simulation and empirical data suggest that the feral horses coordinate with other individuals not only within a unit group but also at an inter-unit-group level.
 They also suggest that the horses developed an ability to recognize the behavior of even those individuals that were spatially very distant from them.

 Read more https://www.sciencedaily.com/releases/2021/10/211028093305.htm